zyh10655/Prediction-of-online-review-Usefulness/README.md

 - Importing raw data & saving to disk:
 Run `initDB` (see scripts) first.
-Then run `importYelp.ipynb` to import data into SQL, join relevant columns, and save to disk as a compressed file `preprocessing/processed_data/joined.pickle.bz2`
+Then run `importYelp.ipynb` to import data into SQL, join relevant columns, and save to disk as a compressed file `preprocessing/processed_data/joined.parquet.snappy`
+- Note: this requires `fastparquet` package.
+Should already be installed if you duplicated the conda environment.